 Ranked Choice Voting is here!

 In primary and special elections for city offices, you can now rank up to five candidates in order of preference instead of choosing just one.
-The August 23 primary election will not use Ranked Choice Voting because it is for state and federal offices.
+The November 8 general election will not use Ranked Choice Voting because it is for state and federal offices.

 There’s a new way for New Yorkers to have their say in city elections.
 A way that gives voters more choices and can lead to more diverse winners.